 Diversity of the contemporary musical scene.
 Vocabularies appropriate for the description and understanding of the new music, developed through study of representative composers and works, and appropriate readings.
-Prerequisite: 2.0 in MUHST 210; 2.0 in MUSIC 303; 2.0 in MUSIC 306.
+Prerequiste: minimum grade of 2.0 in each of MUHST 210, MUSIC 303, and MUSIC 306.

 This course is designed to immerse students in the complex issues of style that surround contemporary music.
 The question of why there are apparently no "canonic" works and no "great" composers any more(?) will be examined critically from multiple perspectives.
 Investigations will include jazz and popular music, along with what is traditionally termed "art music."